lab11/signpost/modules/gas_particulate/README.md

 SPEC SO~2~ sensor.
 Given the poor performance of the other spec sensors and lack of testing we don't think it is worth trying to measure SO~2~ at this time.

+##Conclusions
+It seems that building a PM2.5 module out of the PMS5003 sensor could be a good start to deploying low-cost, medium-reliability particle sensors on the Signpost platform, however expanding to other sensors begins to go down a path of high difficulty for potentially limited impact due to unreliable and untrusted data.